Donabate: History

-The 1911 census recorded that Donabate had a population of 734 people who lived in 150 dwellings.
-It remained a small village for more than a century.
+The 1911 census recorded that the settlement had a population of 734 people, living in 150 dwellings, and Donabate remained a small village for more than a century.
 In later years, the area's access to the capital city of Dublin has improved with upgraded roads and the re-opening of a former railway station.
 The census of 1996 recorded that the population was 1,868; by the time of the 2002 census it had doubled to 3,854.
 The 2022 census recorded a population of 9,669.

+Having been defined as an "expanding suburban village", Donabate - in combination with neighbouring Portrane - is now defined by the local authority as a "self-sustaining growth town".

-Donabate & Portrane - a history, first written and published in 1988 and revised 2001, includes information on the beginnings of Donabate around the 7th century AD, the building of Lanistown Castle (likely in the 14th century) and Newbridge House (between 1698 and 1705) and the subsequent purchase of the estate by the Cobbe family in 1736.
-In 1846, Charles Cobbe forwarded a petition for the establishment of a relief committee during the Great Famine.
+Donabate & Portrane - a history was written and first published in 1988 by Peadar Bates, a Donabate/Portrane historian.
+Expanded in 2001, the book includes information on the beginnings of Donabate around the 7th century A.D., the building of Lanistown Castle, probably around 1376 when the Bathe family first came into the possession of the lands, the building of Newbridge House between 1698 and 1705 and the subsequent purchase of 1490 acres of land, including the house, by the Cobbe family in 1736.

 In July 2022, a tunnel was found by accident in the Corballis area of Donabate, on land subject to a planning application later granted in November 2022, when a farmer turned a stone on his field.
-The stone covered the entrance of a chamber and a tunnel, possibly dating from the early medieval period, 7th century AD to about 1100 AD.
+The stone covered the entrance of a chamber and a tunnel, possibly dating from the Early Medieval period, 7th century A.D. to about 1100 A.D.

-In 2024, Glenveagh Homes began to construct 112 new homes in an estate named Ballisk Park.

-Representation
+Representation and community

 The Donabate–Portrane peninsula is in the local electoral area of Rush–Lusk, which elects five councillors to Fingal County Council.
-Donabate is in the Dáil constituency of Dublin Fingal East which elects 3 TDs to Dáil Éireann.
-This was changed in the 2024 general election from the 5 seat Dublin Fingal constituency.
+Donabate is in the Dáil constituency of Dublin Fingal East, which elects three TDs to Dáil Éireann.

-Donabate Portrane Community Council is the community council for the Donabate Portrane Peninsula.

-Donabate Portrane Community and Leisure Centre opened in 2001.
-The town has a Chamber of Commerce, Scout Group (63rd Dublin 14th Port Donabate), soccer clubs (St Ita's AFC and Portrane Athletic), a G.A.A club (St Patrick's), Karate and Tae-Kwon Do clubs, a snooker club, a Historical and Folklore Society, and a Tidy Towns Committee.
+Donabate Portrane Community and Leisure Centre was opened in 2001.
+The town also has a Chamber of Commerce, Scout Group (63rd Dublin 14th Port Donabate), two soccer clubs (St Ita's AFC and Portrane Athletic), a GAA club (St Patrick's), Karate and Tae-Kwon Do clubs, a snooker club, a Historical and Folklore Society, and a Tidy Towns Committee.